i7mist/Paper-reviews/CognitivePerspectivesOfProgrammingPapers.md

   - Understanding the problem: set up some form of problem representation in the working memory initially
   - Designing and planning: planning-in-action vs. preplanning; plans are highly hierarchical.
     - There are four basic types of program information: 1) the purpose/function of a particular plan unit; 2) the structure of the data objects; 3) the sequencing of operations (control flow); 4) the transformation of data objects (data flow)
+    - 6 knowledge schemas are discussed
+    - symbolic execution plays an important role
+  - Program coding: (1) ability to engage in hypothetical symbolic exe- cution of code; (2) ability to learn the coding templates that define the syntactical knowledge necessary for code generation : and
+(3) *ability to keep to the goal at hand, or program plan, unless deviations from it are required to generate the code*
+  -

 ### Studying the cognitive process of programming using eye tracking
 * [An eye-tracking methodology for characterizing program comprehension processes](https://www.tandfonline.com/doi/abs/10.1080/00011037.1980.11008282)